 Brainstorm some ideas for a business name and then go do your research.
 First, visit your state’s business resources to see whether that name is already taken.
 Double check on trademarks as well, as you can’t use the same name as someone else in your industry.
 Before you register that business name legally, find out if that domain name is available and snatch it up quickly.
-I use GoDaddy.
-You may want to purchase domains of common misspellings of your business, or consider purchasing the .org, .co, .net domains as well.
+I use Siteground for this.
+You may want to purchase domains of common misspellings of your business or consider purchasing the .org, .co, .net domains as well.
 NOW, go register that business.

 2. Website Hosting

 Now that your business is registered and you’re the proud owner of yourbusiness.com, you need a company to host your website.
 Siteground hosts websites, as does another I recommend called Bluehost.
 You can start with a small amount of space for your site and work your way up as you need to (this is usually called an upgraded plan).
 Not only will a host site, keep all of your data in one place, they’ll help you establish your first website.
 I use WordPress and highly suggest you do the same.
 Next, you’ll pick a theme for your website, which will dictate the essence of your brand, so don’t just pick a standard free template.
 Try a service like StudioPress or Elegant Themes to pick something that looks professionally designed.
 You can always customize your site, later on, to suit your brand and make your online presence JUST RIGHT.

 3. Reserve and Set up Your Social Media Profiles